 Out of the search results, you are bound to find a specifications area for the screen.
 Find the native resolution for it amongst the information.

-Then simply go back and use it in the previous steps to change your resolution to that setting.
+Then simply go back and use it in the previous steps to change it to that setting.

 Now that you know how to set your resolution, you can enjoy a display that is optimized.
-Nothing looks worse than the incorrect resolution on a screen.
+Nothing looks worse than the incorrect setting applied to a screen.

 Everything will look better and the time you took to get it right is well worth it.